Beau Monde seasoning

 Beau Monde seasoning is a seasoning mixture.
 Basic versions are composed of salt, onion powder and celery powder.
-Some versions include additional ingredients such as garlic, clove, bay leaf, nutmeg, allspice, mace and others.
+Some versions include additional ingredients such as garlic, cloves, bay leaf, nutmeg, allspice, mace and others.
 The company Spice Islands manufactures a version of the seasoning and owns the trademark to the name.

 In French, beau monde means "beautiful world".

 Origins

-The origin of beau monde seasoning appears to be uncertain.
+The origin of Beau Monde seasoning appears to be uncertain.

 In popular culture

-Ernest Hemingway's hamburger recipe used beau monde seasoning as an ingredient in the meat mixture.
+Ernest Hemingway's hamburger recipe used Beau Monde seasoning as an ingredient in the meat mixture.